Dellen Millard and Mark Smich found guilty of murdering Laura Babcock

-Two men accused of killing a young Toronto woman and burning her body have been found guilty of first-degree murder.
+The grieving parents of a young Toronto woman who disappeared five years ago said a guilty verdict of first-degree murder Saturday for two men accused of killing their daughter brought justice but little joy.

+It was the second such conviction for Dellen Millard and Mark Smich, who are serving life sentences for the 2013 murder of a Hamilton man, a fact the jury at their latest trial didn't hear.

-Dellen Millard and Mark Smich had pleaded not guilty to the charges related to the death of 23-year-old Laura Babcock, whose body has not been found.
+Tears were shed and quiet cheers let out in a downtown Toronto courtroom as the pair was found guilty in the death of 23-year-old Laura Babcock, whose body has not been found.
+Millard and Smich pleaded not guilty in the case.

-Babcock's family and several jurors cried as the verdict was read out, amid quiet cheers from the courtroom.
+Clayton Babcock, who attended every day of the trial with his wife, said the verdict, while welcome, did not ease his family's suffering.

+"We've sat through a six-week funeral for our daughter Laura, and you all know what a wonderful woman she was, as well as all the pains and struggles that she faced.
+You also know about the evil beings that took her life, and if society's lucky, we will not see them again on the streets," he said outside court as his wife held on to him.

+The jury that found them guilty didn't know that the pair were convicted last year of killing Tim Bosma, a 32-year-old man who disappeared in May 2013 while trying to sell his pickup truck, and burning his body in the same animal incinerator the Crown said was used to dispose of Babcock's body.

+The jury was also kept in the dark about Millard facing another first-degree murder charge, this one in the 2012 death of his father, Wayne Millard, which was initially deemed a suicide.
+That trial is scheduled for March 2018.

-The Crown alleges Babcock was killed in July 2012 because she had become the odd woman out in a love triangle with Millard and his girlfriend.
+In the Babcock case, the Crown alleged the woman was killed in July 2012 because she had become the odd one out in a love triangle with Dellen Millard and his girlfriend.

-Prosecutors have said Millard and Smich planned the murder for months and covered up their crime by burning Babcock's body in an animal incinerator that was later found on Millard's farm.
+Prosecutors said Millard and Smich planned the murder for months and covered up their crime by burning Babcock's body in the animal incinerator that was later found on Millard's farm.

-Millard, 32, of Toronto, and Smich, 30, of Oakville, Ont., have said the Crown failed to prove that Babcock is dead.

-The two men were convicted last year of killing Tim Bosma, a 32-year-old Ancaster, Ont., man who disappeared in May 2013 while trying to sell his pickup truck, and burning his body in Millard's incinerator.

 Babcock has not been heard from since July 2012.
 Earlier that year, she became involved in a feud with Millard's girlfriend — Christina Noudga.